 Brazil’s charming style was a crowd favorite at the 1962 World Cup in Chile.
 The team adopted the 4-3-3 formation and started off the tournament with a 2-0 victory over Mexico with goals from Pele and Zagallo.
 Pele was injured early in the tournament so Amarildo took his place.
 Even without Pele, the team marched on beating Spain, England and Chile to advance to the final.
 Brazil played with the typical Latin flair and Garrincha was the shining star of the tournament.
 He scored four goals that were pivotal for his country’s success.
 In the final, Brazil met tournament surprise Czechkoslovakia.
 The Europeans started the match with open, attacking football.
 Masopust scored early in the first half.
 After a mistake by the Czech goalkeeper Willy Schrojf, Brazil equalized and eventually turned the scoreboard around to 3-1.
 Garrincha played well, considering that he had a fever and was continually being marked by two defenders.

 1963 – 1966

-In preparation for the 1966 World Cup, 43 footballers were called in the Brazilian squad.
-Before the team went off, two of the best players – goalkeeper Valdir and forward Servílio were cut.
+In preparation for the 1966 World Cup, 43 footballers were called to the Brazilian squad.
+Before the team went off, two of the best players – goalkeeper Valdir and the forward Servílio were dismissed.

 Brazil began the tournament with a 2-0 victory over Bulgaria and two beautiful goals from Pele and Garrincha.
 The Bulgarians resorted to violence taking Pele out.
 Pele missed the following game against Hungary and his country lost by 3-1.
 Pele returned in Brazil’s third match against Portugal with a bandage on his knee.
 Portuguese defender Moralis took him out again after a brutal challenge.
 Without their star player, Brazil lost by 3-1.
 Brazil’s golden generation had reached its sunset.